Hiking gives me the buzz beer used to

 For hikes, I would prepare a packed lunch to enjoy up high, and my fellow hikers often looked on with jealousy while consuming their squashed, clingfilmed sandwiches.
 Someone suggested I get a camping stove and prepare one of my fell-top lunches from scratch, on the fell.
 Not one to shirk a challenge, that’s exactly what I did.
 And so, Fell Foodie was born.

-Everyone’s relationship with alcohol is different, but if any of this resonates with you, I implore you to experiment with trading a glass for some fresh air, if only for the duration of Sober Spring, rather than permanently like me.
+Everyone’s relationship with alcohol is different, but if any of this resonates with you, I implore you to experiment with trading a glass for some fresh air, if only for the duration of your alcohol-free challenge, rather than permanently like me.
 I still get that same buzz, that rush the first pint used to give me, but without the inevitable hangover.
 Reaching for the hiking boots the next time you want to reach for a bottle may well provide the exact fix you were looking for.

 Harrison Ward is better known these days as Fell Foodie, a Lake District based cook who attempts to recreate culinary delights up in the mountains on just a camping stove.
 You can follow him on Instagram here.

-Dry January 2023.
+Dry January® 2023.
 Are you in?
 Start your year right with just 31 days alcohol-free.
 Download the free app to double your chance of an alcohol-free month.

 Download the app